edwin7026/LFX-riscv-isac-task/README.md

 *Issues*
 - There are 24 failed tests in the report.
 This was the first run.
 This may be due to improper test files in for riscv-arch-test.
 The test report in accordance with task 2 is given: task2.html
 - A second run of the process was done and the test files were manually generated using RISCV-CTG.
 The report generated seems to show same ratio of failures.
 This file is named as task2-ver2.html
+- report.html is updated with all the tests passed